-The newly merged prison was given its first inspection during summer 2015.
+The prison was inspected during October/November 2020.
 In his report the inspector said:

 HM Chief Inspector of Prisons